vedasri-ch/scott-bot/README.md

 - `nodes.txt` - Node/point data for the map
 - `map.png` - Base map image
 - `startgame_image.png` - Game start screen image
+- `connections.txt` - All possible moves, and tickets required for the moves

 ## Setup and Running Instructions